guillaumecherel/exmodelo-abc/eXModeloModuleABC.md

   )
 ```

 **Practice:** Use your favorite scripting language to compute the expected value of the parameters.
 Remember that the sample is weighted.
 What can you say about this expected value?
 On its own, does it tell you much about the distribution of parameters given the data?
-Hint: not really; we would at least like to know how wide is the distribution around this value.
+Hint: we would at least like to know how wide is the distribution around this value.

 Practice: Estimating the posterior density